abdurrahmanrahat/node-mongoose/README.md

 I used this server Modular Software Design Pattern code.

-To run the project in development / locally, use the script in your local command.
+To run the project in development / locally, use the script in your local command. (note: put your .env file for DATABASE_URL and PORT access)

 ```
 npm run start:dev